Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 The purpose of the [=DRM system=] selection workflow is to select a single [=DRM system=] that is capable of decrypting a meaningful subset of the [=adaptation sets=] selected for playback.
 The selected [=DRM system=] will meet the following criteria:

 1. It is actually implemented by the media platform.
-1. It implements a set of capabilities sufficient to present an acceptable set of [=adaptation sets=].
+1. It supprots a set of capabilities sufficient to present an acceptable set of [=adaptation sets=].
 1. The necessary [=DRM system configuration=] for this [=DRM system=] is available.

 It may be that the selected [=DRM system=] is only able to decrypt a subset of the encrypted [=adaptation sets=] selected for playback.
 See also [[#CPS-unavailable-keys]].